 Using Amazon SES with WP Mail SMTP to Fix WordPress Emails

-Amazon AWS platform has a Simple Email Service (SES) that you can use to fix the WordPress email issue.
+The Amazon AWS platform has a Simple Email Service (SES) that you can use to fix the WordPress email issue.

 The best part about Amazon is that it lets you send up to 62,000 emails every month for free.
-The downside is that the setup is a bit more challenging for beginners, which is why we don’t recommend it as our preferred option.
+The downside is that the setup is more challenging for beginners, which is why we don’t recommend it as our preferred option.

 But as you can imagine, a lot of professionals and experts use Amazon SES for their WordPress email SMTP service, so we couldn’t write an article without mentioning it.

-If you’re interested in setting up Amazon SES with WordPress, then see the full instructions on how to set up Amazon SES with WordPress.
+If you’re interested in setting up Amazon SES with WordPress, see the full instructions on how to set up Amazon SES with WordPress.

 Experiencing Other WordPress Errors?
 Check Out These Guides

 WordPress isn’t perfect, and you may encounter some common errors from time to time.
-Here are some tutorials you can check out to solve them:

 - How to Fix Add Media Button Not Working in WordPress